-$$Y_t = A(L,q)Y{t-1} + U_t$$
+$$Y_t = A(L) Y{t-1} + U_t,$$

-where Y_t consists of quarterly real per capita taxes, government spending, and GDP.
+where $Y_t$ consists of quarterly real per capita taxes, government spending, and GDP and A(L) is a polynomial in the lag operator.
 Although the contemporaneous relationship between taxes and GDP turns out to be complicated, they find that government spending does not respond to GDP or taxes contemporaneously.
 Thus, their identification of government spending shocks is identical to a Choleski decomposition in which government spending is ordered before the other variables.
 When they augment the system to include consumption, they find that consumption rises in response to a positive government spending shock.
-Galí et al (2007) use this basic identification method in their study which focuses only on government spending shocks and not taxes.
+Gali, López-Salido, and Vallés (2007) use this basic identification method in their study which focuses only on government spending shocks and not taxes.
 They estimate a VAR with additional variables of interest, such as real wages, and order government spending first.
-Perotti (2007) uses this identification method to study a system with seven variables.4
+Perotti (2007) uses this identification method to study a system with seven variables.